-Criteria Excellent (15-20) Satisfactory (10-15) Poor (<10) Title (0,5) Title offers some detail about the issue, but is lacking in relevant details Title is irrelevant or fails to offer appropriate details of the study Abstract (1,5) Clearly & concisely states the research question, context, methodology, results, conclusion & implications for public health Includes parts but not all of the following: research question, context, methodology, results, conclusion & implications for public health.
+Criteria Excellent (15-20) Satisfactory (10-15) Poor (<10) Title (0,5) Title is informative, succinct & offers specific details about the issue, context & methodology Title offers some detail about the issue, but is lacking in relevant details Title is irrelevant or fails to offer appropriate details of the study Abstract (1,5) Clearly & concisely states the research question, context, methodology, results, conclusion & implications for public health Includes parts but not all of the following: research question, context, methodology, results, conclusion & implications for public health.
 Also includes vague or confusing information Does not clearly state the research question, context, methodology, results, conclusion & implications for public health and provides inaccurate or irrelevant information.
-Introduction (3) Background/literature review Provides a few references from the literature that vaguely point to public health problem.
+Introduction (3) Background/literature review Identifies relevant literature that highlights a specific & significant public health problem.
+Articulates clear definitions of relevant concepts (operationalized if relevant) and frames the problem in its wider context.
+Provides a few references from the literature that vaguely point to public health problem.
 Concepts are vaguely defined and operationally defined and problem is adequately framed.
 Incomplete or disorganized literature review that does not adequately identify a public health problem or justify its importance, or the topic is of little importance.
 Fails to identify relevant concepts and the problem is not adequately framed.
 Problem identification Clearly articulates the public health problem.
-Well- conceptualized.
+Well-conceptualized.
 States the public health problem in vague terms but understandable.
 Incomplete or unfocused public health problem.
 Research question/objectives Clearly formulates a research question or objective that is coherent with the literature & problem that was identified.
 States the purpose of the research but questions lack focus or are disconnected from the background literature.
 Does not provide a research question/objective.

 Research design The research design is appropriate to answer the research question/objective.
-The purpose, question and design are coherent.
-The research design has been described but lacks in detail or is insufficiently justified.
-The research design is absent, confusing or not coherent with the research question.
-Methodology (5) Sample design 1 51 11 1 The sample and sampling procedure is described but lacks in detail or is insufficiently justified.
+The purpose, question and design are coherent. been described but lacks in detail or is The research design is absent, confusing or not coherent with the research question.
+Methodology (5) Sample design The description of the sample and sampling procedure is appropriate and clearly described and well justified.
+The sample and sampling procedure is described but lacks in detail or is insufficiently justified.
 The description of the sample and sampling strategy is vague or absent and lacks relevance and/or justification.
-Data collection procedures - Data collection methods are described but are lacking sufficient detail.
+Data collection procedures Data collection methods are clearly and accurately described and are coherent with the research question.
 Ethical considerations are addressed.
+Data collection methods are described but are lacking sufficient detail.
+Ethical considerations are addressed.
 Data collection methods are confusing, incomplete or lack relevance with research question.
 Ethical considerations are not addressed.
-Data analysis Data analysis method is vague but complete but is relevant with research question and design.
+Data analysis Data analysis methods are clearly described and appropriate given the research question and research design.
+Data analysis method is vague but complete but is relevant with research question and design.
 Data analysis method is absent or confusing and not relevant to the research question and design.
-Results (2) Accurately presented but lacking in thoughtful organization of data.
-Inaccurate or messy presentation of data with no organization.
+Results (2) Clearly and thoughtfully presented and described. , · · · · · · · · · · · · · · · · · · · Inaccurate or messy presentation of data with no organization.
 Discussion (Can include recommendations for actions in the context of the objectives) (5) Thoughtful, detailed and comprehensive discussion of the findings that relates back to the research question.
 Key findings are confronted with the literature and implications are clearly stated.
 Shows creative and critical thinking with insight into the topic.
 Limited discussion with some comparisons with the literature.
 Relates material to research question with some implications.
 Show some critical analysis.
 No confrontation with the existing literature, fails to discuss key findings or relate to the research question.
 Shows little or no critical analysis.